isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Designation Process.md

 <details class="isomer-details">
 <summary>What are the considerations in designating an entity?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Designation is not a process treated lightly and is only done when deemed
+<p>Designation is not a process treated lightly and will only be done, if
-necessary in the interests of Singapore’s national security.&nbsp;</p>
+necessary, in the interest of Singapore’s national security.&nbsp;</p>
 <p></p>
 <p>Various factors will be taken into consideration in deciding which entities
 should be considered for designation.
 These include:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Whether the entity provides a critical function in relation to Singapore’s
-national security interests; and</p>
+national security interests, such as the delivery of essential goods or services to Singapore; and</p>
 </li>
 <li>
 <p>Whether the entity is adequately covered by sectoral legislation.</p>